Toward TransfORmers: Revolutionizing the Solution of Mixed Integer Programs with Transformers: Results

 \subsection{Model Performance}

-The transformer model demonstrates exceptional performance in predicting the binary variables of the CLSP, as detailed in Table \ref{tab:avg_results}.
-The `TS Solve Time' gives the combined CPU and GPU seconds to solve the CLSP instance with the integrated transformer framework (computational experiments were performed with an A100 GPU and 2 CPU cores), the percentage of infeasibility (Inf
+The transformers model (TS) demonstrates exceptional performance in predicting the binary variables of the CLSP, as detailed in Table \ref{tab:avg_results}.
+The TS Solve Time' gives the combined CPU and GPU seconds to solve the CLSP instance with the integrated transformer framework (computational experiments were performed with an A100 GPU and 2 CPU cores while CLPEX solve times used 20 cores).
+The percentage of infeasibility (Inf \%) represents the proportion of infeasible solutions generated by the transformer model, while the optimality gap (Optgap \%) illustrates the percentage difference between the optimal solution obtained by CPLEX and the solution achieved by integrating the predictions of the transformer model with CPLEX.
+Our integrated transformer framework achieves an infeasibility percentage (Inf \%) and an optimality gap (Optgap \%) of 0\%, while significantly reducing CPLEX solve times by more than 99\%.

-Noticeably, the model performs better on larger $f$ values (Figure \ref{tab:my_label}).
+Noticeably, the initial model performs better with larger $f$ values (Figure \ref{tab:my_label}).
 This is probably a function of the frequency of production in the last period for each configuration in the data set.